kcrans/kcrans/README.md

 - 👋 Hi, I’m Kaleb
-- 👀 I’m interested in software engineering careers of all kinds
 - 🌱 I’m currently learning rust in my free time
 - 🤝 I’m looking to collaborate on projects involving remote sensing, robotics, and cool applications of machine learning
 - 📫 The best way to reach me is kalebcrans 'at' gmail 'dot' com